stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

    the delay requested by the institute, INTERMAGNET will generate hourly range values from the data and will use these values for the INTERMAGNET Geomagnetic Activity Map.
-   |geo_act| It was determined by INTERMAGNET that hourly range
-   values are too low resolution to be of any use.
+   It was determined by INTERMAGNET that hourly range values are too low resolution to be of any use.